EXPLAINER: What’s the impact of a Russian debt default?

 HOW MUCH DOES RUSSIA OWE?

-About $40 billion in foreign bonds, about half of that to foreigners.
+About $40 billion in foreign-currency bonds, about half of that sold to foreigner buyers.
 Before the start of the war, Russia had around $640 billion in foreign currency and gold reserves, much of which was held overseas and is now frozen.

-Russia has not defaulted on its international debts since the Bolshevik Revolution more than a century ago, when the Russian Empire collapsed and the Soviet Union was created.
+Russia has not defaulted on its international debts since the Bolshevik Revolution, when the Russian Empire collapsed and the Soviet Union was created.
 Russia defaulted on its domestic debts in the late 1990s but was able to recover from that default with the help of international aid.

+Russia has effectively been in default for months in the eyes of bond investors, said Liam Peach, an economist specializing in emerging European markets at Capital Economics.

 HOW DO YOU KNOW IF A COUNTRY IS IN DEFAULT?

-Ratings agencies can lower the rating to default or a court can decide the issue.
+Rating agencies are typically the entities that will declare default in Western financial markets, which happened on Monday.
+A court also can decide the issue.
 Bondholders who have credit default swaps — contracts that act like insurance policies against default — can ask a committee of financial firm representatives to decide whether a failure to pay debt should trigger a payout, which still isn’t a formal declaration of default.

+The Credit Derivatives Determinations Committees — an industry group of banks and investment funds — would likely flag a “credit event,” Peach said.
+Auslander agreed that the panel “will declare Russia in default in due time.”

 WHAT CAN INVESTORS DO?